ansible/ansible/docs/docsite/rst/network_use_case_facts.rst

 Gathering facts
 ^^^^^^^^^^^^^^^

 Here we use the ``_facts`` modules :ref:`ios_facts <ios_facts>` and :ref:`vyos_facts <vyos_facts>` to connect to the remote device.
-As the credentials are not explicitly specified Ansible uses the username and password from the inventory file.
+As the credentials are not explicitly passed via module arguments, Ansible uses the username and password from the inventory file.

 The data that the module returns is stored due to the use of the ``register:`` keyword into a variable called ``results_ios`` or ``results_vyos``.

 The return values (data returned by a module) are documented in the `Return Values` section of the module docs, in this case :ref:`ios_facts <ios_facts>` and :ref:`vyos_facts <vyos_facts>`.

-The task is conditionally run based on the group defined in the inventory file, for more information on the use of Conditionals in Ansible Playbooks see :ref:`the_when_statement`.
+The task is conditionally run based on the group defined in the inventory file, for more information on the use of conditionals in Ansible Playbooks see :ref:`the_when_statement`.